 Getting in touch with a company can sometimes feel cumbersome.
-To make the whole process nice and easy for our customers, we don’t ask them to fill in any forms or self-categorize their emails.
-Instead, all messages gets delivered into a centralized mailbox no matter what they contain.
+To make the whole process nice and easy for our customers, we don’t ask them to fill in any forms or self-categorise their emails.
+Instead, all messages gets delivered into a centralised mailbox no matter what they contain.

 Ocado customer service representatives filtering customer emails

 However, a quick analysis of the classes of emails mentioned above reveals that not all of them should be treated with the same priority.
-In an old-fashioned contact center, each email would be read and categorized by one of the customer service representatives and then passed on to the relevant department.
+In an old-fashioned contact centre, each email would be read and categorised by one of the customer service representatives and then passed on to the relevant department.

 Clearly there must be a better way!